HillaryDanan/relativistic-interpretability/README.md

 ## Acknowledgments

-This work builds on insights from mechanistic interpretability, geometric deep learning, and the Ouroboros framework.
-Special thanks to the open-source community for enabling this research.
+This exploratory work builds on ideas from mechanistic interpretability, geometric deep learning, and empirical analysis of model behaviors.
+We appreciate feedback and contributions from the research community.

 ---

 <div align="center">

+*This is early-stage research.
+We encourage critical evaluation and independent validation of these ideas.*

 </div>